Ttibsi/dotfiles-playbook/README.md

 ### How to Install

- On a fresh install of a supported OS, run the following commands one line at a time:
+ On a fresh install of a supported OS - I recommend a minimal installation - run the following commands one line at a time:

  ```
  sudo apt install git -y